libsdl-org/SDL/docs/README-migration.md

 * SDL_HINT_VIDEO_X11_FORCE_EGL - use SDL_HINT_VIDEO_FORCE_EGL instead
 * SDL_HINT_VIDEO_X11_XINERAMA - Xinerama no longer supported by the X11 backend
 * SDL_HINT_VIDEO_X11_XVIDMODE - Xvidmode no longer supported by the X11 backend
+* SDL_HINT_IME_SUPPORT_EXTENDED_TEXT - the normal text editing event has dynamically allocated text if needed, and should be freed with SDL_CleanupEvent() when processed

 * Renamed hints SDL_HINT_VIDEODRIVER and SDL_HINT_AUDIODRIVER to SDL_HINT_VIDEO_DRIVER and SDL_HINT_AUDIO_DRIVER
 * Renamed environment variables SDL_VIDEODRIVER and SDL_AUDIODRIVER to SDL_VIDEO_DRIVER and SDL_AUDIO_DRIVER